j2zhao/tablevault/docs/core_concepts/execution.md

 When you retrieve data from a table using the TableVault API, you can also obtain a direct, usable file path to any associated artifact.
 This allows you to seamlessly load and work with these files in your code—for example, displaying an image, parsing a log, or loading a model for inference—without needing to manage file storage locations yourself.

-***
+!!! note
-*Just as Artifacts link external files to your data, TableReferences provide a dynamic way to link data from other tables directly into your builder configurations.*
+    Just as Artifacts link external files to your data, TableReferences provide a dynamic way to link data from other tables directly into your builder configurations.
-***

 ---